Yoast/archive/README.md

 This library will take care of the following.

 - Managing license related options
-- Settings license key from constant
+- Setting license key from a constant
 - Obfuscasting (valid) license keys
 - Remote license activation / deactivation
-- Checking for updates
+- Checking for plugin or theme updates

 ## Usage